wzskytop/PRSim-Code/README.md

 ## Run the example:
 Before the running process, we should first generate the sorted data file in which each edge is sorted by its target node's indegree in ascending order.
-The sorted data file will be stored in “/dataset” named toy_graph_sorted.txt.
+The sorted data file will be stored in “/dataset” named "toy_graph_sorted.txt".
 ```
 ./PRSim -d dataset/toy_graph.txt -f toy_graph -algo SORT_INDEGREE_ASC
 ```